datafaker-net/datafaker/CONTRIBUTING.md

 - Submit a PR with your change and if there are no comments, changes will be merged in.
 - If you're not sure about the change, raise an issue and have a discussion before spending time coding it up.
 - Try and make one logical change per PR.
 That is not make many changes in one PR.
 Submit multiple PRs instead.
-- Java 8 is our target version.
-If you need anything older than that, we recommend using [Java Faker](https://github.com/DiUS/java-faker) instead.
+- Starting with Datafaker 2.x, Java 17 is our target version.
+If you need anything older than that, we recommend using the 1.x versions of Datafaker instead.
+Note that while the 1.x is stable and free of known bugs, this branch won't receive future updates.

 ## Building

-- Should be as easy as running `mvn clean install` on the root directory.
+- Should be as easy as running `mvnw clean install` on the root directory.
-- When you do not have [GnuPG](https://gnupg.org/) in your path, and you cannot install it, to be able to build without error you may
-  - specify the property `gpg.skip=true` when running maven, for example `mvn clean install '-Dgpg.skip=true'`.
-  - use the profile `noGpg`, for example `mvn clean install -PnoGpg`